open-contracting/standard/docs/guidance/design/user_needs.md

 ## Detecting fraud and corruption

 All stakeholders (civil society, the private sector, government and donors) have an interest in identifying and combating corruption in public contracting.
-Open contracting data can be used to scrutinize procurement documents and data for ‘red flags’ that might indicate public monies are being mis-used.
+Open contracting data can be used to scrutinize contracting documents (for example, procurement documents) and data for ‘red flags’ that might indicate public monies are being mis-used.

 There are two main approaches to fraud and corruption monitoring.
 A ‘micro’ approach closely scrutinizes individual procurements.